SpongePowered/SpongeDocs/source/users/platforms.rst

 Granite
 =======

-`Granite <http://www.granitepowered.org/>`__ is another Sponge implementation built on top the Minecraft Server.
+`Granite <http://www.granitepowered.org/>`__ is another Sponge implementation built on top the Minecraft server.

 Granite is not yet feature-complete, and only early development builds are available.
 Use at your own risk.